knightazura/ghost-sdk/Roadmap.md

     * [ ] The various toolsets
 * [ ] Begin work on the dashboard, which is being planned separately from 0.5.
 See [note on the dashboard](#note-on-the-dashboard)

+---

+## Importer Part 1

-### Importer
+### Est. ??
+2014

 Issue label: [importer](https://github.com/TryGhost/Ghost/issues?direction=desc&labels=importer&milestone=12&page=1&sort=updated&state=open)

+#### Goals
-**Goal**: In Ghost version 0.5, it should be possible to easily import a blog from a WXR or RSS file, by installing and using the official [Ghost Importer](https://github.com/TryGhost/Ghost-Importer) App.
+* make it possible to easily import a blog from a WXR or RSS file, by installing and using the official [Ghost Importer](https://github.com/TryGhost/Ghost-Importer) App.
 This App should serve as an example app, and also be easily extended to support more import formats.

-**Tasks**:
+#### Tasks

 * [ ] Develop a sexy new UI for the import tool, and move it to a new home.
 * [ ] Make it possible for Apps to hook into and extend the import UI.